supertgo/won-games-client/README.md

 </p>

 ## Como executar
-Vá até a paste do projeto e digite:
+Vá até a pasta do projeto e digite:
 ```
 yarn ou npm install
 ```